 We have all caught some monster catfish in our day.
 At least, I hope you have experienced it once or twice before.
 Not too long ago after a day of catfishing, I started thinking and having a few questions about how these catfish grow so large.
 I also wanted to know, do catfish keep growing?
 Naturally, I was curious, so I did some digging.

-So, do catfish keep growing?
-Catfish keeps growing.
-The growth never technically ends.
-Growth does slow down as the fish matures and reaches older ages.
+Do catfish keep growing?
+Catfish never stop growing but the growth does slow down as the fish matures and reaches older ages.
 Several factors such as geographical location, the flow of water and food availability can impact catfish growth and growth rates.

 Why do Catfish Keep Growing